 One new initiative for us was the start of a regular post on Substack called The Zen Innovation Investor.
-I have had a lot of fun with it, as it is a way to sharpen my thinking and communicate with the community our ideas and thoughts as we go along.
-I have treated it as a perpetual whitepaper, where I will take on topics that would be reserved for a whitepaper, but in bite sized chunks.
+We have had a lot of fun with it, as it is a way to sharpen our thinking and communicate with the community our ideas and thoughts as we go along.
+We have treated it as a perpetual whitepaper of sorts, where we take on topics that would be reserved for a whitepaper, but in bite sized chunks.
+We have enjoyed hearing the feedback and especially so when we get some pushback on ideas and thoughts about where the world is going.
+Past volumes can be found on our website, please take a look and subscribe if you enjoy reading it.